Short Manaslu Circuit Trek

 Prices increase with altitude, and unexpected costs may arise due to weather delays, route changes, or health issues.
 In emergency situations like illness or evacuation, immediate cash may be required before any assistance can be arranged.
 Limited mobile networks and internet access make digital payments unreliable.

 To avoid financial difficulties, trekkers should carry sufficient Nepalese currency from Kathmandu or Pokhara, including extra money for emergencies.
-Hiring a guide or booking a trek package helps manage costs better, as most major expenses like permits, accommodation, and logistics are handled in advance.]
+Booking a trek package helps manage costs better, as most major expenses like permits, accommodation, and logistics are handled in advance.

 Packing List for Short Manaslu Circuit Trek